You are listening to the Sean Hannity Radio Show Podcast.

 The law says there has to be just cause and a reasonable basis.

-Show me the probable cause, and so far there is none.
+And so far there is none.

-I mean, New broke this weekend.
+I mean, Newt broke this weekend.

-I don't see any Republican donors on his list of investigators, and he has people that are ethically conflicted as well and challenged based on their past behavior.
+And he has people that are ethically conflicted as well and challenged based on their past behavior.

-And there's investigative creep now beyond the the scope of what the initial investigation was supposed to be about.
+And there's investigative creep now beyond the scope of what the initial investigation was supposed to be about.

 The whole thing stinks like Limburger cheese.

-Muller has a disqualifying conflict of interest, and under the special counsel statute, he is required to recuse himself because of his close relationship with Comey.
+Mueller has a disqualifying conflict of interest, and under the special counsel statute, he is required to recuse himself because of his close relationship with Comey.

-And he hasn't done it, which raises a serious conflict of interest question.
+The statute literally says that, and he hasn't done it, which raises a serious conflict of interest question.

-That was the obstruction.
+Well, that was the obstruction.

 I think that was item number two on the impeachment that they had written up.

-Uh Greg Jarrett, we'll have you on TV tonight.
+Greg Jarrett, we'll have you on TV tonight.

-Sarah Carter, also John Sununu, Ari Fleischer.
+Also, John Sununu, Ari Fleischer.

-Uh Peter Schweitzer is gonna blow open all the Clinton corruption with foreign governments because nobody else will report it but us, Ten Eastern on Hannity.
+Peter Schweitzer is going to blow open all the Clinton corruption with foreign governments because nobody else will report it but us.

 Quick break, right back.

-Uh, good news on the economy.
+Good news on the economy.

 We'll talk to Larry Kudlow straight ahead.

-Join Sean's army on Twitter where we get back to conservative values.
+Join Sean's Army on Twitter where we get back to conservative values.

-I'm gonna be Trump, I'm giving Trump first of all on a past fail basis, which is how you all probably went to college.
+I just want to say six months later, I'm going to be, Trump, I'm giving Trump, first of all, on a pass-fail basis, which is how you all probably went to college.

 I had grades when I was in college.

-But on a past fail basis.
+But on a pass-fail basis.

-Well, I didn't go to Brown, okay.
+I didn't go to Brown, okay?

-When he gets his tax cut, I'm gonna move it to an A. And I want to add, just give me a second.
+When he gets his tax cut, I'm going to move it to an A.

-His particularly in energy.
+Particularly in energy.

-All right, that's Larry Cudlow, twenty-five now till the top of the hour, a friend of mine, and Larry, by the way, author of uh numerous books over the years.
+All right, that's Larry Kudlow, 25 now till the top of the hour, a friend of mine.

-And uh what what's the name of your latest book of uh wait a minute, I got it.
+And what's the name of your latest book?

-Reagan from JFK and Reagan, a revolution, the secret history of American prosperity.
+Reagan from JFK and Reagan, A Revolution, The Secret History of American Prosperity.

 Is my mind rush serving me well?